Onewheel AZ Group Rides

 *Be Respectful of Local Businesses-

 Just be courteous and help us create a welcoming culture for our sport here in Arizona.
 Follow their guidelines for smoking, vaping, music, and outside food or beverage (when in doubt, ask an employee).
-Just cleaning up after ourselves will go along way here.
+Just cleaning up after ourselves will go a long way here.

 *Respect on the Trails/Bikepaths-

 Outside of group member safety, we must also consider the safety of those around us.
 Slow down around children, animals, bikers, and anything else that deserves respect.
 If we are stopped, please move off the path.
 Share the sidewalks with other outdoor enthusiasts and be careful speeding and weaving when in large groups on alert people if passing on sidewalks.
+Check out our Onewheel trail etiquette guide for tips

 *Respect Onewheel AZ-